-- The deceased was in a one-roomed house made of bricks.
-She was lying dead on a bed facing upwards; her petticoat was pulled up to the waist half-naked.
+[15] PW6 Detective Constable Lungelo Ngwenya was at the time of commission of the offence based at Siteki Police Station under the Scenes of Crime Unit.
+He testified that on the 12th May 2011, he received a message from the Police Desk Officer to attend the scene of crime at Mpaka behind the High School.
+He arrived at 0530 hours and found the scene of crime cordoned; there were police officers and community members in attendance.
+The deceased was lying dead in a one-roomed house made of bricks.
+She was lying on the bed facing upwards, and, her petticoat was pulled up to the waist half-naked.
 She was wearing a red sleeveless top with blood on her face.
 There was blood which was coming out from her mouth.
 A stab wound was visible next to her right eye.
-Her vaginal area was wet. - [18] They took her from the bed and placed her on the floor, and more blood came from the stab wound.
-He looked for evidence inside and outside the house including fingerprints; there was none.
-The body was placed in a body bag and taken to the mortuary. - [19] At 11 am of the same day, he was advised by the Desk Officer that the accused had been arrested.
+Her vaginal area was wet.
+They took her from the bed and placed her on the floor.
+More blood came from the stab wound.
+The body was placed in a body bag and taken to the mortuary.

+At 11 am of the same day, he was advised by the Desk Officer that the accused had been arrested.
 At the police station he noticed scratch-marks on the accused's face.
-He went to the mortuary and took the deceased's fingernails together with clothes which she was wearing; these items were sealed and packaged for forensic analysis. - [20] On the 17th May 2011 a post-mortem examination on the body of the deceased was conducted, and, the pathologist was asked to remove vaginal swabs, blood samples, and pubic hair; these items were sealed and packaged for forensic examination in South Africa.
-Other items which were also sealed and packaged for forensic examination included the black petticoat, the red sleeveless top, the right hand fingernails, the left hand fingernails, uprooted pubic hair as well as combed pubic hair.

-[21] He also took photographs of the scene.
+He went to the mortuary and took the deceased's fingernails together with clothes which she was wearing; these items were sealed and packaged for forensic analysis.

+[16] On the 17th May 2011 a post-mortem examination on the deceased was conducted, and, the pathologist was asked to remove vaginal swabs, blood samples, and pubic hair; these items were sealed and packaged for forensic examination in South Africa.
+Other items which were sealed and packaged for forensic examination included the black petticoat, the red sleeveless top, the right hand fingernails, the left hand fingernails, uprooted pubic hair as well as combed pubic hair.
+[17] PW6 took the following photographs of the scene.
 Firstly, two photographs of scratch-marks on the accused's face were admitted in evidence and marked Exhibits 1 and 2.
-Secondly, a photograph of the house was admitted in evidence and marked Exhibit 3.
-Thirdly, a photograph of the deceased as she was found on the bed half-naked with the petticoat pulled to the waist; she wore a red sleeveless top on her upper body and the photograph was admitted in evidence and marked Exhibit 4.
-Fourthly, a photograph of the deceased showing blood coming from the mouth was admitted in evidence and marked Exhibit 5.
+Secondly, a photograph of the deceased's house was admitted in evidence and marked Exhibit 3.
+Thirdly, a photograph of the deceased as she was found on the bed half-naked with the petticoat pulled to the waist; she wore a red sleeveless top on her upper body; the photograph was admitted in evidence and marked Exhibit 4.
+Fourthly, a photograph of the deceased with blood coming from her mouth was admitted in evidence and marked Exhibit 5.

 Fifthly, a photograph of the deceased with a stab wound next to the right eye was admitted in evidence and marked Exhibit 6.
 Sixthly, a photograph of the deceased with blood coming from the wound was admitted in evidence and marked Exhibit 7.
-Seventh, a photograph showing the deceased's vaginal area when found at the scene was admitted in evidence and marked Exhibit 8.
-Eighth, a photograph showing the deceased as she lay on the bed when found by the police was admitted in evidence and marked Exhibit 9.
+Seventh, a photograph showing the deceased's vaginal area as found at the scene was admitted in evidence and marked Exhibit 8.
+Eighth, a photograph showing the deceased as she lay on the bed as found by the police was admitted in evidence and marked Exhibit 9.
 Tenth, a photograph showing the inside view of the house including the bed where PW1 was sleeping was admitted in evidence and marked Exhibit 10.
 The petticoat worn by the deceased was admitted in evidence and marked Exhibit 11, and, the red sleeveless top was admitted in evidence and marked Exhibit 12.